-The U.S. Roundtable for Sustainable Beef (USRSB) is a multi-stakeholder initiative developed with the mission to advance, support, and communicate improvement continuous in the sustainability of the U.S. beef value chain.
-Stakeholders involved in this initiative include cattlemen. food retailers, processors, packers, and allied partners in the beef industry.
+The U.S. Roundtable for Sustainable Beef (USRSB) is a multi-stakeholder initiative developed with the mission to advance, support, and communicate continuous improvement in the sustainability of the U.S. beef value chain.
+Stakeholders involved in this include cattlemen, food initiative retailers, processors, packers, and allied partners in the beef industry.
 Upper lowa Beef is a proud member of the USRSB.